IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/33-connecting-parts-13.png)

-To test the flow click the small box (1) left from the timestamp inspect node.
+To test the flow, click the small box (1) left from the timestamp inspect node.
 Click the debug tab on the right to see the result.
 This should be a string representing the project pledge with pledgeId `aid2:002`.

 ![](./images/34-connecting-parts-14.png)

-Congratulations!! :clap: :+1: You connected all three parts of the demo application!!
+Congratulations!! :clap: :+1: You successfull integrated the three components of the application!!
 The frontend (Node-RED) invokes via a REST call the business service.
 The business service uses the Hyperledger Fabric Node.js SDK to invoke a transaction of the smart contract, which in its turn transacts with the blockchain network.

 ### Build a basic dashboard to create project pledges
 Okay, agreed, this still is a very minimalistic UI...Therefore, let's extend it a bit and create a web UI that can be used to create new project pledges.
 For this, click the menu (1) on the top-right and select Import (2).